 My favorite part of the Hum Program is the connections I’ve been able to make with others through living on the Humanities LLC.
 I’ve made best friends through my fellow scholars, and it is from their help that I have truly adjusted and come to genuinely live this school.
 We get creative with our free time, and have been known to do anything from marathoning movies to growing trees on the windowsill.
 College has afforded me so many opportunities, and I can’t wait to see what else lies ahead!

-I’m Morgan Zepp, a junior English Literature and Global Studies double major.
+I’m Morgan Zepp, a senior English Literature and Global Studies double major.
 I am also pursuing minors in writing and Spanish.

-This past year, I’ve spent a lot of time among individuals who are incredibly civically engaged and optimistic about serving others in the local Baltimore community.
-I’ve made many friends who are devoted to starting initiatives in order to make real changes in the world around them—one of those initiatives is called the REACH Initiative, which is a mentoring program for high school girls in Baltimore who have an interest in studying STEM fields in college.
-A friend of mine started this program after researching and noticing first-hand the frightening gender gap in those fields, and felt that something could be done with the resources at our institution in order to counter that.
+The past few years, I’ve spent a lot of time among individuals who are incredibly civically engaged and optimistic about serving others in the local Baltimore community.
+I’ve made many friends who are devoted to starting initiatives in order to make real changes in the world around them—one of those initiatives is called the Reach Initiative, which is a mentoring program for high school girls in Baltimore who have an interest in studying STEM fields in college.
+A friend of mine started this program after researching and noticing first-hand the troubling gender gap in those fields, and felt that something could be done with the resources at our institution in order to counter that.
+Now she has graduated, and I will fill her place as Director of the program.
 People who make these initiatives are commonly found at UMBC, and I feel very grateful to have these exemplary peers when considering the things that I can do to be engaged with the world around me.

 The Humanities Scholars program has also been instrumental in education about what humanities majors can do to be connected to people outside of higher education.
 The seminars that I took during my freshman year were instrumental particularly in terms of understanding social history, storytelling, and interviewing.
 I’ve continued to use those skills in semesters since and in other areas of my work.
 UMBC is a place where faculty and staff take students seriously and treat them with full respect of their potential.
-As such, I’m glad to have been selected to be Assistant Director of Community and Service in UMBC’s SGA, where I will be able to advocate for students, service learners, and community members.
+As such, it’s a great opportunity to be selected as a France-Merrick Fellow for the 2017-2018 year, meaning that I will be a liaison for the Shriver Center in terms of advocating for students to participate in service-learning.

-My name is Mary Davis.
-I am going into my junior year and plan on graduating in the spring of 2018.
-I am double majoring in Global Studies and Visual Arts concentrating in Photography.
-I am also minoring in French.
-These past two years I have gained great knowledge and friends through the UMBC Humanities Scholars program.
+My name is Mary Davis and I am a senior double majoring in Global Studies and Visual Arts as well as minoring in French.
+I plan on graduating in the Spring of 2018 and then pursuing more education.
+I have thought about using my skills in a branch of the military or completing the graduate school program through the Peace Corps.
+These past three years I have gained great knowledge and friends through the UMBC Humanities Scholars program.
 The program expects the hum scholars to attend cultural events and lectures from many scholars.
+I would say the access to many wonderful resources is my favorite thing about being a humanities scholar.

 I have found that UMBC is a very diverse and open school, allowing students to connect with different activities and sports and cultures while maintaining a high degree of education.
-I am a part of the musical theatre club and performed in our spring musical.
-I plan on performing in the fall showcase as well.
-I am also a part of the Women’s Club Soccer team and am on the board.
-I will be working at the RAC next year as a desk staffer.
-I will be living on the Intercultural Living Exchange LLC floor for the third year and be a part of its French cluster.
-I plan on studying abroad at the University of Lausanne in Switzerland the spring of 2017, and then at the University of Technology Sydney, Australia in the fall of 2017.
+I am a part of the musical theatre club as well as the club soccer team.
+I am part of the leader board for the club team and attend weekly meetings as well as help guide practices.
+I work at the RAC as a desk staffer and enjoy interacting with other students and athletes.
+I will be living on the Intercultural Living Exchange LLC floor for the fourth year and be a part of its French cluster.
+I studied abroad at the University of Lausanne in Switzerland in the spring of 2017.
 I chose Lausanne because it allows me to study French safely and in a new culture.
-I chose Sydney because it has a great selection of photography classes to help me attain a wide range of new skills
+I really enjoyed meeting people from different countries and being able to challenge myself with a new learning style.
+I learned many new things about Switzerland and its culture that I had never known before and definitely feel like it is part of me now.

 Hey there!
 My name is Natalie Puig, and I am a Humanities Scholar graduating class of 2018.
 I am a Global Studies Major, and am specifically in Track 2: Development, Health and the Environment.
 I also have a certificate in Spanish language.
 I really found that this trackcontained knowledge I wanted to have moving forward in my life.